skuid87/cloudplow/README.md

 Cloudplow has 3 main functions:

-1. Automatic uploader to Rclone remote : Files are moved off local storage.
+1. Automatic uploader to Rclone remote: Files are moved off local storage.
 With support for multiple uploaders (i.e. remote/folder pairings).

 2. UnionFS Cleaner functionality: Deletion of UnionFS-Fuse whiteout files (`*_HIDDEN~`) and their corresponding "whited-out" files on Rclone remotes.
 With support for multiple remotes (useful if you have multiple Rclone remotes mounted).